CxAalto/verkko/README.md

 At this point, you can take the opportunity to change anything and make general improvements.
 This can be done at both the function and module level.
 Alternatively, you could take the opportunity to change the name to something else that is more descriptive.
+In the docstrings, make sure that you document what the new code replaces, any differences, and advice on which version to use (if it isn't obvious).

 4. These rules apply to mature code, not things that are too new to be used by many people.
 It's always best to design things properly in